nuuuwan/news_lk3_data/README.md

 *2024-11-11 23:58:00* · [`economynextcom`](https://economynext.com/sri-lanka-president-reveals-imf-review-budget-timelines-186951/) · `en`

-ECONOMYNEXT – Sri Lanka President President Anura Kumara Dissanayake said the government expects to complete the third review for the International Monetary Fund (IMF) loan by early February 2025 and present a full year budget in the same month.
+ECONOMYNEXT – Sri Lanka President Anura Kumara Dissanayake said the government expects to complete the third review for the International Monetary Fund (IMF) loan by early February 2025 and present a full year budget in the same month.

 The third IMF review was to be completed by October, but the parliament election has delayed the process after the September 21 presidential poll and upcoming Thursday parliamentary election.